-A French press maker is a machine used to brew coffee differently to achieve a better tasting cup of Joe.
+A French press coffee maker is a machine used to brew coffee differently to achieve a better tasting cup of Joe.
 It’s actually a simple way to make coffee with incredible results in taste.

 It extracts pure, robust coffee from coffee grounds, then filters the coffee with a mesh sieve and plunger.